 Dr. Mimi Secor DNP, FNP-BC, FAANP, FAAN, is a board-certified Nurse Practitioner specializing in Women’s Health for over 40 years.
 She is a sought-after national speaker and consultant has been featured in numerous local and national media outlets.
 Dr. Mimi is also a fitness and health advocate, is passionate about helping women to lose weight and feel great, and is the author of the newest book, Healthy & Fit at Any Age: A Guide to Creating Mindset, Nutrition, and Exercise Habits for Busy Women.

 What Dr. Mimi Secor could say in an interview on

 Commuting to Work Via Bicycle:

-We saw bicycling increase significantly over the past two years due to the pandemic.
+We saw bicycling increase significantly during the pandemic.
 Being a bicycle enthusiast herself, Dr. Mimi can share the benefits of biking as well as the risks and safety precautions one should consider when commuting to work.
 Spring is here, and bicycling to work can be a great opportunity if proximity and safety optics are ideal, and you can take advantage of it.

 Health Benefits of Biking to Work: